 A new coronavirus (SARS-CoV-2/Covid-19) was discovered in December 2019.
 This virus can cause an acute respiratory syndrome epidemic in humans.
-This virus first began spreading in Wuhan, China (Zhou et al., 2020).
+This virus first began spreading in Wuhan.
+China (Zhou et al., 2020).
 After only a short time, the virus spread to 216 countries.
 WHO has announced Covid-19 as a global pandemic since it has spread to most parts of the world.
 The number of cases of infection globally has reached 7,761,609 people (WHO, 2020).
-In Indonesia, based on data from the Ministry of Health as of June 15, 2020, there were 39,294 cases with the death rate reaching 2,198 people (Acob, 2020).
+Indonesia, based on data from the Ministry of Health as of June 15, 2020, there were 39,294 cases with the death rate reaching 2,198 people (Acob, 2020).
 It is reported that there is still an increasing number of Covid-19 infection cases.
 Thus, it can be concluded that the pandemic is not over vet.

 The Covid-19 pandemic has caused various adverse effects on the Indonesian people.
 These adverse effects have occurred in most sectors of people's lives.
 Business actors have had to close their businesses due to the decreasing levels of people's purchasing power.
-The of Large Scale existence Social Restrictions (known as PSBB Pembatasan Sosial Berskala Besar) implemented by the Indonesian government has eventually resulted in the weakening of the lower classes' economy (Thorik.
-2020).
-The social activity restriction forms include: the restriction of transportation operations, closina tourism sites and activities, closing of shopping centers, and working from home.
+The existence of Large Scale Social (known Restrictions as PSBB or Sosial Berskala Pembatasan Besar) implemented by the Indonesian government has eventually resulted in the weakening of the lower classes' economy 2020). social The activity restriction forms include: the restriction of transportation operations, closing tourism sites and activities, closing of shopping centers, and working from home.
 Thus, many social problems have arisen and resulted in an increasing number of crimes and negative community stigma against health workers (Abdillah, 2020) as seen from the community's rejection of the health workers.
-These community actions are possibly influenced by the people's limited knowledge regarding the Covid-19
+These community actions are possibly influenced by the people's limited knowledge regarding the Covid-19 transmission.